MicrosoftDocs/SupportArticles-docs/support/biztalk/cannot-configure-biztalk-server.md

     ![local DTC properties configure screenshot](./media/cannot-configure-biztalk-server/local-dtc-property-setting.jpg)

-3.Save the configurations, and then wait for the MSDTC service to restart.
+3. Save the configurations, and then wait for the MSDTC service to restart.

 ## Open the MS DTC ports in your Firewall